-"Core Earnings" - We prepare financial statements in accordance with generally accepted accounting principles in the United States of America ("GAAP").
+Core Earnings - We prepare financial statements in accordance with generally accepted accounting principles in the United States of America ("GAAP").
 In addition to evaluating our GAAP-based financial information, management evaluates the business segments on a basis that, as allowed under the Financial Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") 280, "Segment Reporting," differs from GAAP.
-We refer to management's basis of evaluating its segment results as "Core Earnings" presentations for each business segment and refer to these performance measures in its presentations with credit rating agencies and lenders.
-While "Core Earnings" results are not a substitute for reported results under GAAP, we rely on "Core Earnings" performance measures in operating each business segment because we believe these measures provide additional information regarding the operational and performance indicators that are most closely assessed by management.
+We refer to management's basis of evaluating its segment results as Core Earnings presentations for each business segment and refer to these performance measures in its presentations with credit rating agencies and lenders.
+While Core Earnings results are not a substitute for reported results under GAAP, we rely on Core Earnings performance measures in operating each business segment because we believe these measures provide additional information regarding the operational and performance indicators that are most closely assessed by management.

-"Core Earnings" performance measures are the primary financial performance measures used by management to evaluate performance and to allocate resources.
-Accordingly, financial information is reported to management on a "Core Earnings" basis by reportable segment, as these are the measures used regularly by our chief operating decision makers.
-"Core Earnings" performance measures are used in developing our financial plans, tracking results, and establishing corporate performance targets and incentive compensation.
+Core Earnings performance measures are the primary financial performance measures used by management to evaluate performance and to allocate resources.
+Accordingly, financial information is reported to management on a Core Earnings basis by reportable segment, as these are the measures used regularly by our chief operating decision makers.
+Core Earnings performance measures are used in developing our financial plans, tracking results, and establishing corporate performance targets and incentive compensation.
 Management believes this information provides additional insight into the financial performance of our core business activities.
-"Core Earnings" performance measures are not defined terms within GAAP and may not be comparable to similarly titled measures reported by other companies.
-Our "Core Earnings" presentation does not represent another comprehensive basis of accounting.
+Core Earnings performance measures are not defined terms within GAAP and may not be comparable to similarly titled measures reported by other companies.
+Our Core Earnings presentation does not represent another comprehensive basis of accounting.

-See "Note 15 - Segment Reporting" and Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations - 'Core Earnings' - Definition and Limitations - Differences between 'Core Earnings' and GAAP" for further discussion of the differences between "Core Earnings" and GAAP, as well as reconciliations between "Core Earnings" and GAAP.
+See "Note 16 - Segment Reporting" and Item 7.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Financial Measures - Core Earnings" for further discussion of the differences between Core Earnings and GAAP, as well as reconciliations between Core Earnings and GAAP.